 What to do when offers do not track?

 If you are familiar with cashback websites, you will know that a proportion of offers do not track.
-20Cogs is no different to that.
+20Cogs is no different from that.
 In fact, five out of my 20 cogs did not track.
 In this case, all you have to do is create a ticket and send over a screenshot of your welcome email for the website/service in question.
 For me, all my cogs tracked within a day of sending a screenshot.
 I wish cashback websites would work like this too!

 Is 20Cogs legit or scam?
 Summary